spe301/Wikipedia-Capstone/README.md

 I used the BeautifulSoup library to scrape 1,000 Wikepedia articles and cleaned out all of the breaklines and unknown character tags.
 I then trained GPT2 on the articles.

 # Text Classifier
-I used GPT2 to generate 180 Wikipedia articles and put them into a dataframe.
-Next, I put the scraped articles in a seperate dataframe, and selected a random sample of 180 articles and merging them with the generated articles to create a dataset of 360 articles.
-The dataset is so small because the sequences are very long and we would run into rescource issues.
+I used GPT2 to generate 1000 Wikipedia articles and put them into a dataframe.
+Next, I put the scraped articles in a seperate dataframe, and merged the dataframes to create a dataset of 2000 articles.
+I used this as training data for a model that could classify the real articles from the AI generated ones.

 ## Generative Model